Skip to main content

 • Captures your environment and how you physically change over time

-• Easier to get family involved—spouses and kids appear naturally
+• Easier to get family involved, since spouses and kids appear naturally

 • Preserves emotions more authentically than writing can

-• Creates video record for family members after you're gone
+• Creates a video record for family members after you're gone

 Cons People Report